PollreddySreeja/CODSOFT/Task 5 - Face Detection/README.md

 ---

-## 📝 License
+## 📜 License

-This project is developed for educational and internship evaluation purposes.
+Part of the CodSoft AI Virtual Internship Program.

+---